Setting up Laravel Forge and DeployBot.

 .env.
 Just paste the text content of your real files into the DeployBot control panel and save.
 Note that you are creating the files here.
 You’re not putting them on your server yet.
 That is set up next.

 Back in the server configuration, you’ll now be able to choose the file that was just created and have it placed inside a newly deployed version of your site.

 Alternate options for config files

-There are a couple other options for config files that are worth mentioning.
+There are a couple of other options for config files that are worth mentioning.
 DeployBot can also deploy via SFTP, FTP, and Shell.
-These deployment methods would just update the files that have changed in your release directory.
+These deployment methods would update the files that have changed in your release directory.
 So, if you were using any of those methods, the configuration files would not need to be added in the way described above.
 Since they wouldn’t be changed, they’d stay just as you left them.

 Another way to deal with configuration files would be to put them in your shared folder and make a symlink.
 (Thanks to Dardan from DeployBot for these great tips!)